33 Things To Do with Los Angeles Babies Before They Turn 1

 Indoor Activities for Babies in Los Angeles

 Don't limit yourself to museums specifically for kids!
-While there are kids’ areas at most museums (like the Getty and LACMA), most of those family or children rooms are made for bigger kids.
-But babies who are in strollers or carriers are at the perfect age to bring to your own favorite museum.
-The art and people-watching are entrancing to babies and you’re beginning a lifetime of modeling to your children that art is important.
+While there are kids’ areas at some museums (like LACMA), most family or children's rooms are intended for older kids.
+But babies in strollers or carriers are the perfect age to bring to your favorite museum.
+The art and people-watching are entrancing to babies, and you’re beginning a lifetime of modeling the importance of art to your children.

 There are so many things for even tiny tots to explore at the Science Center.
 Photo courtesy of the California Science Center